userexperior-technologies/integration-guide/docs/ios.md

 #### a.
 Set User Identifier

-UserExperior SDK by default takes device id as a user identifier.
+UserExperior SDK by default takes the device id as a user identifier.
 However, you can specify any unique user identifier of your choice (eg. Email Id, Phone Number, etc.) as a custom user identifier.
 This identifier will show up in the UserExperior portal.

 -   For Objective-C